 Image: eclipse_images/Getty Images

-If you’re stuck indoors for a while, why not plan a special occasion of your own – it’ll be something extra to look forward to.
+Keep celebrating special occasions, and make up new ones.
+It’ll be something extra to look forward to.
 It could be a highlight as simple as your favourite home-cooked meal or family games night (here are some fun educational games ideas).
 Or you could make up a special day to celebrate (National Pizza and Pyjama Day sounds good to us!).
 Whatever you decide, these small treats will help you and your family during this difficult time.
 Looking for ideas?
 Head over to Awareness Days or read more on fun free ways to keep your family entertained at home.